 The Art of Reinventing Itself – Branding of a Single Artist Museum

 J.F.
 Willumsen was one of Denmark’s most versatile artists, and his identity and thereby his art and vigour must now be called into play again – both in Frederikssund and worldwide.
-The J.F.
-Willumsen Museum is a so-called single artist museum, which means that it may suffer from a common perception of being a static and permanent exhibition.”Being built up around one artist’s life and work often suggests some distinct visitor perceptions, which are not always in line with the Museum’s self-perception,” observes the Museum.
+The Willumsen Museum is a so-called single-artist museum, which means that it may suffer from a common perception of being a static and permanent exhibition.
+“Being built up around one artist’s life and work often suggests some distinct visitor perceptions, which are not always in line with the Museum’s self-perception,” observes the Museum.

 Strategy via Identity and Co-creation creates change and anchorage

-The J.F.
-Willumsen Museum wished to have clear guidelines on how to move forward with their identity, brand and image, in order to create the perception of a museum that embraces both tradition and renewal.
+Willumsen Museum wished to have clear guidelines on how to move forward with their identity, brand, and image to create the perception of a museum that embraces both tradition and renewal.

 The purpose of identity work is to create the strongest foundation for developing a strategy that endures.
 An invented identity is not authentic, nor is it a sustainable competitive advantage, as it can easily be copied.